jamibillou/joblr/lib/char_counter/README.md

 ## What it does and doesn't

-It can only be used by passing a ruby class and attribute as arguments, the maximum is based on the attribute's length validation.
+It can only be used by passing an object and an attribute as arguments, the maximum is based on the attribute's length validation in the model.

 * It doesn't take minimum length into consideration.
 * It cannot be used without an object and attribute.